SoftInstigate/restheart-website/learn/example-angularjs-app.md

 -   **config.router.js** that defines the ui-router states with their html templates and controllers.

-The following code snippes from config.router.js shows the three states of the application: *signin*, the abstract state *app* and *app.notes*.
+The following code snippet from config.router.js shows the three states of the application: *signin*, the abstract state *app* and *app.notes*.

 **application states**